lukefi/cropyieldSingle/README.md

 This code trains LSTMsingle and RNNsingle models and calculates predictions for a test set.

+### Funding acknowledgements

-This project was funded by the European Union (grant 831735 — 2018-FI-CROPYIELD).
+This work was supported by the European Union (grant 831735 — 2018-FI-CROPYIELD).

 ![Funded by Eurostat](img/Eurostat_logo_RGB_200-small.png)